-Many times we end up making some buying decisions that are not in our best interest and I have seen a lot of people making mistakes while buying for elliptical trainers.
+Many times we end up making purchase decisions that are not in our best interest, and I have seen a lot of people make mistakes when buying elliptical trainers.

-So my goal with this hub is to tell you about the 4 mistakes people usually make during buying an elliptical so that you guys can make a well informed decision.
+So my goal with this article is to tell you about the 4 mistakes people usually make when buying an elliptical so that you guys can make a well informed decision.

 Light Weight Elliptical